Micha098/Simons-sleep-DM/README.md

 The primary orchestrators for the Dreem and Empatica data are the empatica_sync.py and dreem_sync.py scripts, respectively.
 These scripts include embedded slurm commands to process user data, iterating over participant dates and performing various data management tasks, such as timezone harmonization, typo correction, and raw data analysis for deriving metrics like activity counts and sleep/wake classifications.

-Bellow is a tree digram that demonstrates the orgnization of the data at the end of the data processing and harmonization
+Bellow is a tree digram that demonstrates the orgnization of the data at the end of the data processing and harmonization process described above

 ![data_share](https://github.com/Micha098/Simons-sleep-DM/assets/107123518/ce2a49b8-7102-48ce-badb-22c47a539847)

-## `empatica_sync.py`
+## `empatica_sync script`

 - **AWS S3 Data Sync**: Sets environment variables for AWS S3 access and synchronizes data from an S3 bucket to a local directory and Uses the AWS CLI command to sync data from the specified S3 bucket to a local path.
 ```